Closeup of a cocktail at the Roundhouse Restaurant in Beacon, NY. -Photo by Find My Food Stu

 The Roundhouse Restaurant

-The space itself is intimate, with a small bar and seating arranged around a fireplace, making it an especially good option in colder months.
-The cocktail list leans classic, and it’s an easy place to settle in with something like an Old Fashioned while taking in the industrial-meets-rustic atmosphere.
+The space itself is intimate, with a small bar and seating arranged around a fireplace, making it an especially good option in the colder months.
+The cocktail list leans classic and it’s an easy place to settle in with something like an Old Fashioned while taking in the industrial-meets-rustic atmosphere.
 Wine and beer are available as well, but the setting is really what makes this stop stand out.

 Best Cocktail Bars in Beacon